Chapter 61. School Districts

 (A) a local or state law enforcement agency;

-(B) the Texas Department of Protective and Regulatory Service, Child Protective Services Division;
+(B) the Texas Department of Family and Protective Services, Child Protective Services Division;

 (C) a local office of Child Protective Services, where available; or

 (D) the state agency that operates, licenses, certifies, or registers the facility in which the alleged child abuse or neglect occurred.